Greensborough Plaza: Myer controversy

 In September 1997, it was announced that the Myer department store was to be converted into an outlet for Target, as a Target Home concept store.
 Costing A$5 million (1997), the conversion was scheduled for completion by February 1998.

 The store was converted after months of evaluation and market research, on account that the store was not satisfying consumer needs.
-According to research undertaken by the Centre and Coles Myer at the time, customers were preferring to go to larger Myer outlets in the nearby suburbs of Preston (Northland) and Doncaster (Shoppingtown).
+According to research undertaken by the centre and Coles Myer at the time, customers were preferring to go to larger Myer outlets in the nearby suburbs of Preston (Northland) and Doncaster (Shoppingtown).
 Analysis also suggested that a Target outlet at the centre was more preferred by the centre's target market, and would boost visitors to the centre by 6%.
 The Greensborough Plaza location was the first Target store to be rolled out as part of the Target Home concept.

-The change cause some significant controversy amongst retailers in the centre, who complained that they had rented in the centre on the key basis of Myer being an anchor tenant.
-Some in the centre had even considered taking legal action against then centre managers Lend Lease, particularly in light of what they felt were inflated rent prices based on the stores presence in the centre.
+The change caused some significant controversy amongst retailers in the centre, who complained that they had rented in the centre on the key basis of Myer being an anchor tenant.
+Some in the centre had even considered taking legal action against then centre managers Lendlease, particularly in light of what they felt were inflated rent prices based on the stores' presence in the centre.

-The situation between tenants and the centre managers continued to escalate, until a merchant group was formed in March 1998 to represent affected retailers in discussions with Lend Lease.
+The situation between tenants and the centre managers continued to escalate, until a merchant group was formed in March 1998 to represent affected retailers in discussions with Lendlease.
 One long-time tenant of the shopping centre claimed that his rent had increased by 110% since the naming of Myer as a new anchor tenant in 1995.

-The Myer store eventually closed its doors on 17 May 1998, with Target opening in its place later the same year.
+The Myer store eventually closed on 17 May 1998, with Target opening in its place later that year.
 Target have since discontinued the Target Home chain and have removed the Target Home branding altogether, replacing it with the ordinary pre-2014 Target logo.
 As of 2021, Target Greensborough is the largest Target store in Australia.

 Ownership

-During the 1990s, the centre was part owned by both General Property Trust and then later Lend Lease subsidiary MLC Limited.
-Unlisted Lend Lease managed trust, the Australian Prime Property Fund was the other joint owner during this period.
-During both these owners, the centre was managed by Lend Lease.
+During the 1990s, the centre was part owned by both General Property Trust and then later MLC.
+Unlisted Lendlease managed trust, and the Australian Prime Property Fund was the other joint owner during this period.
+During both these owners, the centre was managed by Lendlease.

-In 2000, MLC sold its stake in Greensborough to SAS Trustee Corporation (State Super), in a deal said to be valued at around A$80 million (1999).
+In 2000, MLC sold its stake in Greensborough to SAS Trustee Corporation (State Super) in an $80 million deal.

 In 2005, the centre was owned by SAS Trustee Corporation and Australian Prime Property Fund.
 On 26 May 2005, Australian Prime Property Fund completed the purchase of SAS's 50% share in the centre for A$160 million (2005), giving it full ownership of the centre.

+In July 2013, Greensborough Plaza was sold to Blackstone.
+In 2022, it was sold to 151 Property.